Smileybob72801/CycleWise/GOVERNANCE.md

-# RythmWise Governance Model
+# RhythmWise Governance Model

 _Last updated: October 2025_

 ---

 ## 🧭 Overview
-RythmWise is an open-source project created and maintained by **Daniel Simmons**.
+RhythmWise is an open-source project created and maintained by **Daniel Simmons**.
 Its governance model follows a **maintainer-led** structure: decisions are made collaboratively with community input, but final authority and direction remain with the maintainer.